francesco-pittacolo/KathaRange/README.md

     ./build_images.sh
 The script will automatically clone all dependencies and build all images needed by the demo lab.
 You can go grab a coffee, it will take some time to complete :coffee:

-Once the process is completed, run the following commands to install Kathara python API:
+Once the process is completed, run the following commands to install Katharà Python API:
 ```
 python3 -m pip install git+https://github.com/saghul/pyuv@master#egg=pyuv
 python3 -m pip install "kathara"